Steaming: Steamed foods

+Western cooking

 In Western cooking, steaming is most often used to cook vegetables—it is rarely used to cook meats.
 However, steamed clams are prepared by steaming.
 With Chinese cuisine, vegetables are usually stir fried or blanched and seldom steamed.
 Seafood and meat dishes are steamed.
 For example: Steamed whole fish, steamed crab, steamed pork spare ribs, steamed ground pork or beef, steamed chicken and steamed goose.

+Rice

 Rice can be steamed too, although in Chinese cooking this is simply referred to as "cooking" rather than "steaming".
 In Thailand steaming is the definition of minimalist cooking.
 Wheat foods are steamed as well.
 Examples include buns and Chinese steamed cakes.
 Similarly, in Mexican and Central American cuisine, tamales are made by steaming a dough made from nixtamalized maize (called masa) in wrappers made from corn husks or banana leaves; the dough can be stuffed or left plain.